Melanie Blokesch

 Melanie Blokesch (born 1976) is a German microbiologist.
 Her research focuses on Vibrio cholerae, the bacterium causing cholera.
 She is a professor of life sciences at École Polytechnique Fédérale de Lausanne (EPFL), where she heads the Laboratory of Molecular Microbiology.

 Career

-Blokesch studied biology and microbiology at Ludwig Maximilian University of Munich where she received her diploma in 2000.
+Blokesch studied biology and microbiology at LMU Munich where she received her diploma in 2000.
 She then joined August Böck's laboratory as a doctoral student and in 2004, graduated with her PhD awarded summa cum laude on "[NiFe]-Hydrogenases of Escherichia coli: Functions of Proteins involved in Metal Center Assembly".
 In 2005, she went to work as postdoctoral research fellow with Gary K. Schoolnik in the Division of Infectious Diseases and Geographic Medicine at Stanford University.
 In 2009, she became Assistant Professor in the Global Health Institute at École Polytechnique Fédérale de Lausanne, where she was promoted as Associate Professor in 2016 and Full Professor in 2021.
 Since 2009, she has been the director of the Laboratory of Molecular Microbiology.